Extremal digraphs for open neighbourhood location-domination and identifying codes: Structural properties of extremal digraphs

 Let $n\geq 3$ and assume the result is true for all digraphs $D$ of order $m<n$ with $\gamma_{OL}(D)=m$.
 Towards a contradiction, suppose that there is a digraph $D$ of order $n$ with $\gamma_{OL}(D)=n$, which contains a double-forced vertex.
 Among all such digraphs of order $n$, let $D=(V, A)$ be a digraph which has the smallest number of arcs.

 Let $z\in V$ be a double-forced vertex of $D$.
 By Corollary~\ref{cor:one-dom-forced}, there is a vertex $x$ in $D$ which is not location-forced, hence it is domination-forced.
 So, there is a vertex $y\in V$ with $N^-(y)=\{x\}$ and $xy$ is a forcing arc (possibly $x=y$ and the arc is a loop).
-Since $x$ is not location-forced, and there cannot be another vertex that has $x$ as its unique in-neighbour (otherwise it would be an in-twin of $y$), we conclude that $xy$ is the unique forcing arc which has $x$ as its tail.
+Since $x$ is not location-forced, and there cannot be another vertex that has $x$ as its unique in-neighbour (otherwise it would be an in-twin of $y$, contradicting the fact that $D$ is locatable), we conclude that $xy$ is the unique forcing arc which has $x$ as its tail.

 Now, we claim that $N^+(x)=\{y\}$.
-Indeed, otherwise, we can delete all non-forcing arcs from $D$ which have $x$ as their tails, to obtain a new digraph $D'$; by Lemma~\ref{lem-nonrededge}, $\gamma_{OL}(D')=n$ and the set of forcing arcs of $D$ and $D'$ are the same.
-Thus, all double-forced vertices of $D$ remain double-forced in $D'$, in particular, there is at least such a vertex in $D'$.
-This is a contradiction to the minimality of $D$ in terms of the number of its arcs.
+Indeed, otherwise, we can delete all non-forcing arcs from $D$ which have $x$ as their tails, to obtain a new digraph $D'$; by Lemma~\ref{lem-nonrededge} applied to $D$ and $x$, which is not location-forced, we have $\gamma_{OL}(D')=n$ and the set of forcing arcs of $D$ and $D'$ are the same.
+Thus, all double-forced vertices of $D$ remain double-forced in $D'$, in particular, there is at least one double-forced vertex in $D'$.
+But $D'$ has at least one arc less than $D$, which contradicts the minimality of $D$ in terms of the number of its arcs.
+(Moreover, if $D'$ is not connected, we contradict the induction hypothesis applied to a connected component of $D'$ containing a double-forced vertex.)
 Therefore, we have $N^+(x)=\{y\}$ as claimed.
 As $n\geq 3$ and $D$ is connected, this implies that $x\neq y$.

-Now, let $D''$ be the digraph obtained from $D$ by contracting the arc $xy$ and let $v_{xy}$ be the new vertex representing both $x$ and $y$.
+Now, let $D''$ be the digraph obtained from $D$ by contracting the arc $xy$.
+That is, we delete $x$ and $y$ and add a new vertex $v_{xy}$ that represents both $x$ and $y$.
+Then, for each arc whose head is $x$ or $y$ (except the arc $xy$), we add an arc from its tail to $v_{xy}$; similarly, for each arc whose tail is $x$ or $y$ (except the arc $xy$), we add an arc from $v_{xy}$ to its head.
 Then, every domination-forced vertex of $D$ (except $x$) remains domination-forced in $D''$.
 Moreover, every location-forced vertex of $D$ remains location-forced in $D''$ (note that $v_{xy}$ is domination-forced in $D''$ if $y$ was domination-forced in $D$, and is location-forced if $y$ was location-forced in $D$).
 Hence, $\gamma_{OL}(D'')=n-1$ and the vertex $z$ (or $v_{xy}$ if $z=y$) is double-forced in $D''$, which contradicts the induction hypothesis.
 Thus, $D$ does not exist, a contradiction which completes the proof. \end{proof}